 - Auto on and Auto off options.

-- High Altitude setting.
+- High Altitude setting. (learn about it here)

 - Premium brushed finish with metal details.